 The following factors are also known to affect the risk of getting prostate cancer.
 However, more research is necessary to confirm the involvement of these factors.

-Obesity: Overweight and obese men people may have a higher risk of prostate cancer.
+Obesity: Overweight and obese men may have a higher risk of prostate cancer.
 Obesity is also thought to be associated with higher prostate cancer progression and mortality.

 Alcohol consumption: Alcohol use, particularly heavy use, can be a risk factor of prostate cancer.
 Alcohol consumption is generally measured in drinks per day, with a usual drink of alcohol containing about 15 g of ethanol irrespective of the type of beverage consumed (beer, wine and liquor, straight or mixed).
 More than one drink everyday substantially increases the risk of prostate cancer.